Towards Certified Robustness of Distance Metric Learning: Methodology

-To improve robustness of distance metric, we design a perturbation loss to encourage an expansion of certified neighborhood.
+To improve robustness of distance metric, we design a perturbation loss to promote an increase in the adversarial margin.
 Two situations need to be distinguished here.
-Firstly, when the nearest neighbor of $\bm x_i$ is an instance from the same class, we will penalize a small adversarial margin by using the hinge loss $[\tau^2 - d_{\bm E}^2(\bm x_i, \bm x_{i,\text{min}})]_+$.
+Firstly, when the nearest neighbor of $\bm x_i$ is an instance from the same class, we will penalize a small adversarial margin by using the hinge loss $[\tau^2 - d_{\bm E}^2(\bm x_i, \bm x_{i,{\rm min}})]_+$.
 The reasons are that (a) the adversarial margin is generally smaller for hard instances that are close to the class boundary in contrast to those locating far away and (b) it is these hard instances that are more vulnerable to perturbation and demand an improvement in their robustness.
 Therefore, we introduce $\tau$ for directing attention to hard instances and controlling the desired margin.
 Secondly, in the other situation where the nearest neighbor of $\bm x_i$ belongs to a different class, metric learning should focus on satisfying the distance requirement specified in the triplet constraint.
 In this case, we simply assign a large penalty of $\tau^2$ to promote a non-increasing loss function.
-Integrating these two situations leads to the proposed perturbation loss:
+Integrating these two situations, we propose the following perturbation loss:

 where $\sum_\mathcal{R}$ is an abbreviation for $\sum_{(\bm x_i, \bm x_j, \bm x_l) \in \mathcal{R}}$.
-To prevent the denominator of Eq.~\ref{eq:adv_margin} from being zero, which may happen when different-class instances $\bm x_j$ and $\bm x_l$ are close to each other, we add a small constant $\epsilon$ ($\epsilon$=1e-10) to the denominator; that is, { $\tilde{d}^2_{\bm E}(\bm x_i, \bm x_{i,\text{min}}) = \frac{\left( d^2_{\bm M}(\bm x_i, \bm x_l) - d^2_{\bm M}(\bm x_i, \bm x_j) \right)^2}{4 \left( d^2_{\bm M^2}(\bm x_j, \bm x_l)+\epsilon\right)}$}.
+To prevent the denominator of Eq.~\ref{eq:adv_margin} from being zero, which may happen when different-class instances $\bm x_j$ and $\bm x_l$ are close to each other, we add a small constant $\epsilon$ ($\epsilon$=1e-10) to the denominator; that is, $\tilde{d}^2_{\bm E}(\bm x_i, \bm x_{i,{\rm min}}) = \frac{\left( d^2_{\bm M}(\bm x_i, \bm x_l) - d^2_{\bm M}(\bm x_i, \bm x_j) \right)^2}{4 \left( d^2_{\bm M^2}(\bm x_j, \bm x_l)+\epsilon\right)}$.